iaklampanos/joss-dare-platform/paper.md

 ## Atmospheric sciences: Cyclone tracking application

 Cyclone Tracking is our new [use-case](https://gitlab.com/project-dare/wp7_cyclone-tracking) in the Climate domain.
-The use-case is based on a binary Fortran-compiled program (https://github.com/cerfacs-globc/cyclone_tracking) which implements a tracking method for tropical center and transition diagnostic and for locating pressure / vorticity centers.
+The use-case is based on a binary Fortran-compiled program (https://github.com/cerfacs-globc/cyclone_tracking) which implements a tracking method for tropical centre and transition diagnostic and for locating pressure / vorticity centres.
 The Cyclone workflow is developed exclusively in CWL, and it makes use of a cyclone tracking model to produce weather data and visualise the results.

 ## The Contribution of the DARE Platform